Montenegrin Orthodox Church: History

 The Montenegrin Orthodox Church was founded in Cetinje on October 31, 1993, led by Antonije Abramović who was appointed as patriarch, initially with the support of the Liberal Alliance of Montenegro (LSCG), a pro-Montenegrin independence political party that existed at the time.
 At the time, Montenegro was part of the federal state with Serbia called the Federal Republic of Yugoslavia, which was formed a year earlier following a 1992 referendum.
-LSCG, a party with a pro-independence agenda, is claimed to have used the MOC as a tool in their quest for Montenegrin sovereignty.
+LSCG, a party with a pro-independence agenda, is claimed to have used the MOC as a tool in their campaign for Montenegrin sovereignty.
 At that time, the ruling Democratic Party of Socialists of Montenegro (DPS) maintained close ties to Slobodan Milošević's administration in Serbia, and therefore the initial activities of the MOC were very sporadic.

 After the death of Metropolitan Antonije, he was replaced by Metropolitan Dedeić.
-Most liberals did not approve of this change, and their support for the church soon started to fade.
+Most liberals disapproved of this change, and their support for the church soon started to fade.
 By 1997, the DPS administration in Montenegro led by Milo Đukanović began to distance itself from Milošević, and started supporting and financing the church, which received support from both the Democratic Party of Socialists of Montenegro and the Social Democratic Party of Montenegro; however, after 2001 this support seemingly waned.

-On January 17, 2001, the MOC was officially registered as a non-governmental organization at the local department of the Montenegrin Ministry of the Interior.
-In the absence of any other relevant and more current piece of legislation, this registration was done by calling on the Law on the Legal Position of Religious Communities from 1977 when Montenegro was a socialist republic within SFR Yugoslavia.
+On January 17, 2001, the MOC was officially registered as a non-governmental organization at the local department of the Ministry of Internal Affairs.
+In the absence of any other relevant and more current pieces of legislation, the registration was based on the Law on the Legal Position of Religious Communities from 1977, when Montenegro was still a socialist republic within SFR Yugoslavia.

 In 2007, the MOC attempted to expand its activities beyond the borders of Montenegro.
-Serbia originally refused to allow the MOC to be registered as an organization, as all canonical Eastern Orthodox churches have also refused to recognize the MOC.
+Serbia originally denied the MOC registration as an organization, as all canonical Eastern Orthodox churches have also refused to recognize the MOC.
 However, on appeal, the Serbian Supreme Court ruled this position unconstitutional, overturning the refusal and paving the way for a potential permission to register.